zyetgin/Air-Writing-Dataset/README.md

 2) Please cite the following papers in order to use the dataset.

-   i- Kunt, H., Yetgin, Z., Gözükara, F., Çelik, T. (2024).
-Letter and Person Recognition in Freeform Air-Writing using Machine Learning Algorithms, submitted to Multimedia Tools and Applications

-   ii- Ecer, O., Yetgin, Z., & Çelik, T. (2018).
+Ecer, O., Yetgin, Z., & Çelik, T. (2018).
 Air Write Letter Recognition Using Random Forest Classification on Arduino Dataset.
 International Journal of Scientific and Technological Research, 4, 1-9.